BSN Admission, Application and Fees

 Admission CycleApplication OpensApplication DeadlineNotification Date

-Fall admissionEarly DecemberFebruary 1March 15
+Fall admissionEarly DecemberFebruary 1Mid-March

-Spring admissionEarly July September 1 October 15
+Spring admissionEarly July September 1 Mid-October

 Important Notes:

-• Students can have their application to the BSN program considered a maximum of three times.
-If not admitted, they must pursue nursing on an alternative path or change majors at ECU.
+• Students can have their application to the traditional BSN pathway considered a maximum of three times.
+If not admitted, students can change majors at ECU or are highly encouraged to consider one of our alternate BSN pathways (Accelerated BSN, RN to BSN, or aRIBN).

 • Admitted students must successfully pass a criminal background check and drug test or their seat in the program will be rescinded.
-Criminal convictions and pending criminal charges can impact a student’s ability to begin nursing school.
+Criminal convictions and pending criminal charges can impact a student’s ability to begin or pursue nursing school.
 Questions regarding the BSN criminal background check and drug test requirements should be emailed to CONAdvising@ecu.edu.

 Prior Nursing School Admission